wevoice/wesub/docs/api.rst

 Api2 Documentation
 ==================

-This is the documentation of v2 of Universal Subtitle's API.
-Please contact us if you’d like to use the Universal Subtitles API for commercial purposes.
+This is the documentation of v2 of Amara's API.
+Please contact us if you’d like to use the Amara API for commercial purposes.

 The v1 of the API is deprecated, but can still be accessed through http://www.universalsubtitles.org/api/1.0/documentation/ .
 Users should migrate to the v2 of the API.
 If you're missing a feature on the api, please `let us know <https://universalsubtitles.tenderapp.com/>`_ .

 Authentication
 ===============